develop¶

 gates instead of declaring "done" prematurely.
 This is design §5 (C4).

-**MERGE-ONLY, NEVER overwrite.** develop writes via `workflow_state_update`
+**MERGE-ONLY, NEVER overwrite.** develop writes via deep-merge and MUST NEVER

-`_deep_merge` preserves sibling keys, so disjoint-key writes never lose a field
+them, and vice versa. `_deep_merge` preserves sibling keys, so disjoint-key writes

-(design §5.2/§5.5).
-A `save` here is a Risk §13 regression — do not do it.
+never lose a field (design §5.2/§5.5).
+An overwrite here is a Risk §13 regression

 </CRITICAL>